Society of Saint Pius X: Supporters

-Lifestyle and clothing among adherents
+Lifestyle and clothing amongst adherents

-In the Society of Saint Pius X, a complementarian position with respect to gender roles is upheld; "In St. Mary's, few married women work, especially once they have children."
+In the Society of Saint Pius X, a complementarian position for gender roles is upheld; "In St. Mary's, few married women work, especially once they have children."

-Richard Williamson, a former bishop of the SSPX who now aligns with the SSPX Resistance, wrote a pastoral letter, in which he stated that "women's trousers, as worn today, short or long, modest or immodest, tight or loose, open or disguised (like the "culottes"), are an assault upon woman's womanhood and so they represent a deep-lying revolt against the order willed by God."
-The Atlantic, in covering SSPX, described their female adherents as being "Women in long, modest skirts [who were loading] vans that had enough seats to accommodate eight or nine kids".
+Richard Williamson, a now dead former bishop of the SSPX who later went on to align with the SSPX Resistance, wrote a pastoral letter, in which he stated that "women's trousers, as worn today, short or long, modest or immodest, tight or loose, open or disguised (like the 'culottes'), are an assault upon woman's womanhood and so they represent a deep-lying revolt against the order willed by God."
+The Atlantic, in covering SSPX, described their female adherents as being "Women in long, modest skirts [who were loading] vans that had enough seats to accommodate eight or nine kids."

-During Mass, though there is no strict dress code, the SSPX advises “Sunday best" attire.
-Women are recommended to wear skirts that fall at least below the knee, and no tight fitting clothing.
-It is customary for women to wear a headcovering during prayer and worship.
+During Catholic Mass, though there is no strict dress code, the SSPX advises “Sunday best" attire.
+Women are recommended to wear skirts that fall at least below the knee, and no tight-fitting clothing.
+It is customary for women to wear a veil during prayer and worship.
 Men are encouraged to wear suits and ties.

-The SSPX opposes the presence of television in the household, teaching that it is an occasion of sin.
+Publications

+According to Mgr.
+Lefebvre, since its foundation in 1978, the publishing house Angelus Press is the "official publisher and editor of books, brochures and all other official publications of the Society originating from the Society's international headquarters in Switzerland".

+Edizioni Piane is the FSSPX's official publishing house in its Italian district.

+Each district has its own official magazine: The Angelus (US district), Tradizione cattolica (Italian district), and Courrier de Rome (French district).